 As we sat in his brewing sauna Julius Simonaitis pulled out a jar of yeast.
 This is the yeast he’d been keeping alive for all these years.
 The yeast that was driving so many incredible flavours in his beer.
 His quality control measures?
 Tasting a spoonful!
 If it was good, it was good!
 He very generously offered me a taste, and as I handed the spoon back he dropped it into the yeast jar and sealed it straight back up.
 I had to resist all my brewers instincts to thoroughly clean and sterilise that spoon, and let go and trust in the old farmhouse ways.

 Julius and his faithful jar of yeast

 Meadow Land is our attempt to do Julius proud.
-It’s a full bodied, juicy 6.2% IPA brewed using his farmhouse yeast strain, with modern hops - Citra, Talus, Motueka and Mosaic - that really play on those tropical fruit and spice notes from the yeast.
-The two come together to form a beer that we are really proud of, with vibrant notes of guava, passionfruit and orange, balanced by a refined layer of spicy, earthy undertones.
+We have brewed a couple of iterations of this beer now, and every time it gives us something new and wonderful to enjoy.
+It’s a full bodied, juicy 6.2% IPA brewed using his farmhouse yeast strain, packed with some of our favourite modern hops: Citra, Cascade, Motueka and Sabro.
+These bold, juicy hops really play on the tropical, spicy notes of the Lithuanian yeast, combining for vibrant notes of guava, passionfruit and orange, balanced by a refined layer of spicy, earthy undertones.

-Meadow Land is available to order on our website now - we’ll be sending some cans out to Lithuania, so we’ll find out what Julius thinks.
+Meadow Land is available to order on our website now, and as with every batch we brew, we’ll be sending some cans out to Lithuania, so we’ll find out what Julius thinks.

 You can read more about the trip in the original article I wrote for Norwegian Airways here, and I would wholeheartedly recommend visiting Lithuania as a beer destination if you want to try completely distinct, incredible beer.